ChrisVT-qt/SimpleTelegramBot/README.md

 # SimpleTelegramBot
-Simple Telgram Bot in C++ that relies on Qt only and no other libraries.
+Simple Telegram bot in C++ that relies on Qt only and no other libraries.

 General goal
 - I wanted to write a Telegram Bot from scratch and understand how